RetroDECK/ES-DE/USERGUIDE-DEV.md

 sudo flatpak install retroarch
 ```

-Note that this will download and install a few hundred megabytes of data as there are some dependencies.
+This will download and install a few hundred megabytes of data as there are some dependencies.
 Unfortunately the Flatpak environment does not seem to be properly setup either so you will have to launch RetroArch like this to install your emulator cores:

 ```
 /var/lib/flatpak/exports/bin/org.libretro.RetroArch